gramineproject/graphene/Documentation/pal/host-abi.rst

-The ABI includes seven assorted calls to get wall clock time, generate cryptographically-strong random bits, flush portions of instruction caches, increment and decrement the reference counts on objects shared between threads, to coordinate threads with the security monitor during process serialization, and to obtain an attestation quote.
+The ABI includes seven assorted calls to get wall clock time, generate cryptographically-strong random bits, flush portions of instruction caches, increment and decrement the reference counts on objects shared between threads, and to obtain an attestation quote.

 .. doxygenfunction:: DkSystemTimeQuery